Azure/azure-saas/docs/azure-saas-docs/content/en/resources/container-publishing.md

 ### iii.
 Pulling Image

-Active containers will [receive a notification](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-base-images) from a GitHub Container Registry action when the relevant module image is published, at which point they will perform a pull of the latest image to update when appropriate.
+Active containers can be prompted to update by [posting to a webhook created in the Docker Compose file](https://docs.microsoft.com/en-us/azure/app-service/deploy-ci-cd-custom-container?tabs=private&pivots=container-linux#4-enable-cicd) when the relevant module image is published, at which point they can pull the latest image when appropriate.

 ## Scripts and Variables